VitorOnoue/bootcamp/README.md

   + e.g., a method called `is_empty(list)` that checks if a given list is empty

 + for better understanding, check methods/classes.py

+---

+### interfaces - 6/24

++ they define what a class __should__ do
+  + e.g., if there is an abstract method in a "parent" class, the "child" class must implement the method itself too
+  + for better understanding, check methods/abstracts.py

++ interfaces = contracts, in which we declare methods - python uses abstract classes to define contracts
+  + abstract classes cant be instantiated

++ as is, python has no abstract classes - a module called abc is used instead
+  + abc stands for abstract base class
+  + a method is abstract if it has the `@abstractmethod` decorator

++ its possible to set a property as abstract too, combining `@property` with `@abstractproperty`